usdot-jpo-codehub/codehub-api/README.md

 The API requires a running ElasticSearch instance to which it can connect.
 We recommend using the [Official Docker ElasticSearch Image](https://hub.docker.com/_/elasticsearch).

-1. Set the `ELASTICSEARCH_URL` to the full URL and port of your ElasticSearch instance.
+1. Set the `ELASTICSEARCH_URL` environment variable to the full URL and port of your ElasticSearch instance.
 2. Run the `./build-and-run-docker.sh` script present in the top level of this repository.

 ## Running the tests